DDeAlmeida/nearcore/README.md

 ## About GuildNet
-A community governed testnet ran by the Open Shard Alliance.
+A community governed testnet ran by the Open Shard Alliance (OSA).

 ## Join the GuildNet Network